Yakuza: Like a Dragon

 “Ichiban Kasuga is a phenomenal main character who shows character development throughout the story, and the voice acting for all characters is fantastic.”

-“Yakuza: Like a Dragon combines likable characters, outstanding character development, story writing, and the uniqueness of the Yakuza game series, succeeding in ways you won't find in any other games.”
+“Yakuza: Like a Dragon combines likable characters, outstanding character development, story writing, and the uniqueness of the Yakuza game series, succeeding at it.”

 “Not that huge of a deal, just felt like a missed opportunity for more character development.”